 Now you can take the information you have and apply it yourself, which is exactly what I want you to do.

-But I also realise not everyone has the time, resources or knowledge to execute everything themselves.
+But I also realise not everyone knows where to start.